Fencing Fundamentals: How To Begin Fencing For Beginners

 Basic fencing positions

-Having a solid foundation in footwork is essential for any fencer.
-Begin by learning the basic fencing positions, known as en garde positions.
+Having a solid foundation in footwork is essential for any fencer. by learning the basic fencing positions, known as en garde positions.
 These positions include the “on guard” position, which is the starting position for fencers, and the “advance” and “retreat” positions.
 Practice transitioning smoothly between these positions, maintaining balance and agility throughout.

 Developing proper balance and stance